 Teachers and students working through these materials alongside the board’s assessments will at least need to contend with a few quirks, of which these are simple examples:

-- Piano Star 1 and Piano Star Five-Finger Tunes overlap; if following the series methodically, it’s unclear how they are intended to work together.
+- Piano Star 1 and Piano Star Five-Finger Tunes overlap.
+For those following the series methodically, it’s unclear how they are intended to work together.

 - ABRSM’s new Initial Grade and the Prep Test both draw pieces from Piano Star 2, but neither do from Piano Star 3; it would have made more sense had Initial Grade done so in order to differentiate it in terms of progression and assessment.